Newfoundland & Labrador Police and Peace Officers' Memorial Association

 On May 27th, 1954 at 1:35am, while on night shift, Stamp died from a severe heart attack in the old police station on Water Street in the arms of Cst.
 Bill Daley.
 Stamp and Cst.
 Bert Tucker had just arrested two American Servicemen for assault on New Gower Street.
 One of the Servicemen ran from the scene and Stamp and Tucker took chase.
 Undoubtedly the chase contributed to Stamp’s death.
 He was 50 years of age at time of death and a very well respected and liked police officer.

-Cst.
-John Terrance Hoey
+Constable John T. Hoey

 Royal Canadian Mounted Police